MusouCrow/Godot-P3Opus-Plugin/README.md

 2. Confirm all dependencies are properly installed
 3. Try cleaning the build directory and rebuilding
 4. Check the example usage in the demo directory
-5. Verify your P3 data format is correct
+5. Verify your data format is correct (P3 vs pure Opus)
+6. Test with the provided example files first

+## Performance Notes

+- Both `decode_p3()` and `decode_opus()` are optimized for real-time processing
+- Memory allocation is minimized during decoding
+- The plugin is suitable for both batch processing and streaming applications
+- For high-frequency calls, consider reusing the P3Decoder instance

 ## License